GTedZ/Binance-Go/README.md

 # Binance-Go
- A simple Golang package for the Binance API
+ A simple Golang package for the Binance API (No docs until v1.0.0)